 Below are examples of topics we can cover:

 The Residency Program Solutions' team of experts are current and former program directors, chief medical officers, designated institutional officials, and department chairs—all of them family physicians who know what it takes to train the world's most in-demand, essential doctors.

 There's nothing quite as complex as family medicine.
-Trust the experts who understand the impact of a personalized plan, based on what works.
+Trust the experts who understand the impact of a personalized plan.

-Behind every great consultant is our full team of RPS expert peers, ready to flex skills and share knowledge to get you where you need to be.
+Behind every great consultant is a full team of RPS experts, ready to flex skills and share knowledge to get you where you need to be.